I Ghostwrite Chinese Students' Ivy League Admissions Essays

 Each ghostwriting session starts with a daylong interview.
 I pry into every intimate corner of a client’s life: her family history, financial background, and childhood secrets.
 Then I try to pinpoint one relatable thread of pain or humanity, which I can make the focal point of an essay attached to a larger universal theme, like empathy or humility.

-For example, one girl—let’s call her Wei—always wondered why her parents looked so much happier in their old photographs.
+For example, one girl – let’s call her Wei – always wondered why her parents looked so much happier in their old photographs.
 She assumed they looked miserable because they had never wanted a child, let alone a female child, but as she grew older, she noticed her parents worked long hours to support her.
 Their smiles had become worry lines because they had decided to sacrifice themselves for their daughter.
-With this knowledge, Wei realized that love comes in many shapes and sizes.
+With this knowledge, Wei realised that love comes in many shapes and sizes.

 Like most black market workers, I picked up my payment at designated pick-up locations at malls and in Starbucks.
 Sunglasses and a trench coat weren’t required, but with every nondescript envelope of payment, I swallowed my ethical misgivings.
 I knew for every wealthy Chinese client I helped, there were a dozen struggling natives who needed as much of a helping hand.